-Ultrasound imaging is a well-established diagnostic modality in a maxillofacial clinic, with a range of applications.
+Ultrasound imaging is a well-established diagnostic modality in a maxillofacial surgery, with a range of applications.
 Below we give a brief overview of the basic working principles, the most common maxillofacial applications of ultrasound methodology, and a slightly more detailed explanation about the production of sound waves and how these acoustic waves can produce images.

 Basic working principles